dtillery/recyoself/README.md

 if it is not supplied only the given start-date will be used.
 * `--include-nyr`: Include campsites that are Not Yet Reservable (but may become so at a later date) in the results.
+* `--daemon-mode` (optional): Only print output if availabilities are found (to facilitate running as a daemonized-script and running actions based on results).

 ```bash
 >> recyoself find-campsite-dates -s 2024-09-01 -e 2024-09-30 --include-nyr 247592 2